lnls-sirius/docker-epics-archiver-appliances/README.md

 ## Running

-Change to `docker-appliance-images/` and execute `run-appliance-images.sh` to start all appliances.
-This script should be used only during development.
-For production, use these images with Docker Compose, Swarm or Kubernetes, according to this [project](https://github.com/lnls-sirius/docker-epics-archiver-composed).
+Use these images with Docker Compose, Swarm or Kubernetes, according to this [project](https://github.com/lnls-sirius/docker-epics-archiver-composed).
+For development, we suggest to use the
+[docker-compose](https://docs.docker.com/compose/) tool, since no swarm is required.
 Enjoy!

 ## Dockerhub